lubnaurooj017/mapSynq_Lubna/README.md

 - POM
 - DOM

-## Things which are implemented/configured in this automations:
+## Things which are implemented/configured in this automation
 - [x] Tests are runnable from the command line
 - [x] Tests are run against a configurable host, we have used http://www.mapsynq.com as the default
 - [x] Tests are configured to run on a various browser eg Chrome, FireFox, Safari